-- For all individual assignments, post one copy in your personal folder in the following format: yourlastname-assignmentnumber.doc (for example: Soodak-A1.doc) - For all Learning Team assignments, post one copy in your Learning Team's folder (for example, for Stew, Ethan, and Marissa's Learning Team: Friedman-Soodak-Solomon-A1.doc) - If an assignment requires that you write a note to other members of your Learning Team (for example, if Ethan is writing a note to Marissa) post the note in the recipient's personal folder (Marissa's folder in this case) using the following format: yourlastname-recipient'slastname-assignmentnumber.doc (e.g. Soodak-Solomon-A1.doc).
-A compilation of Ethan's notes should then be posted in his folder using the file name: Soodak-A1.doc. - Be sure you grant access to both open and edit each document to "Any member who can get to it" so that it may be reviewed and commented on by your classmates, TAs, and the instructor.
-Use the "lock button" to manually unlock your uploaded files to ensure that your peers can read your work.
+- For all individual assignments, submit the document(s) online to the appropriate assignment on Canvas (for example: A1) in the following format: yourlastname-assignmentnumber.doc (for example: Solomon-A1.doc) - For all Learning Team assignments, submit the file(s) online to Canvas (for example, for Stew, Marissa, and Kelsey's Learning Team: Friedman-Solomon-Gliva-A2.doc) - If an assignment requires that you write a note to other members of your Learning Team (for example, if Marissa is writing a note to Kelsey) submit the note online to Canvas to the appropriate assignment using the following format: yourlastname-recipient'slastname-assignmentnumber.doc (e.g. Solomon-Gliva-A4.doc).